rubencaro/python_base/README.md

 ### Rerun script

 You can configure (or modify) the rerun script as you wish.
-It's just part of our code now.
+It's based on [this](https://gist.github.com/rubencaro/633cd90065d399d5fe1b56e46440d2bb) but it's just part of our code now.
 It is called from `watch.sh`, and the code is in `rerun.sh`.

 Interesting parts may be the `exclude` regular expression for files to be excluded from monitoring, and the `--verbose` option to see more details about the monitoring process itself.